Fourney History, Family Crest & Coats of Arms

 - Paul James Fourney, American Republican politician, Candidate for West Virginia State House of Delegates from Raleigh County, 1950; Candidate for Circuit Judge in West Virginia for the 10th Judicial Circuit, 1968

-- Philip Clarence Fourney, Publisher, Company Executive, Named to West Virginia Printing Hall of Fame in 1968
+- Philip Clarence Fourney, American Publisher, Company Executive, Named to West Virginia Printing Hall of Fame in 1968

 Related Stories +